I Want to Work in ...... Human Rights

 You can find other firms and chambers practising in this field by searching the following sites:

 - The Law Society site will help you to find law firms specialising in human rights work: You can search for solicitors by area of law which includes civil liberties and human rights.

 - Bar Human Rights Committee www.barhumanrights.org.uk

 - Justice www.justice.org.uk an all-party law reform and human rights organisation working to improve the legal system and the quality of justice by promoting human rights and through other activities.
-Offers summer and winter internships and other voluntary positions.
+Offers summer and winter internships and other voluntary positions for law graduates.

 - Solicitors International Human Rights Group

 - Woman Aid International www.womenaid.org humanitarian aid and development agency which, among other activities, campaigns against violations of women's human rights.
 Offers a six-month Human Rights Internship, open to law graduates. www.womenaid.org/humanrights/contentsfram.htm

 There are a number of Human Rights courses available in the UK and internationally, and new courses begin every year.
 Some of these are LLM (Masters in Law) degrees which focus on the legal aspects of human rights, but which are not always restricted to Law graduates.
 Others are open to graduates from a wide range of disciplines.

 - University of Kent LLM Human Rights Law www.kent.ac.uk/courses/postgraduate/772/human-rights-law

 - University of Essex, Human Rights Centre, Colchester www.essex.ac.uk/hrc